Flattening your belly isn’t all about Vanity. It’s also important for your inner health.

 To lose fat all over your body and see a difference in your midsection, you need to decrease your total caloric intake while increasing your activity level.
 Remember your cardio and resistance training, in addition to core work, for a flat stomach.

 Try a 14 day detox.
 No sugar or alcohol.

 Core Pilates exercises train the muscles in your pelvis, lower back, hips and abdomen to work in harmony.
 This leads to better balance and stability, whether on the playing field or in daily activities.
 In fact, most sports and other physical activities depend on stable core muscles.

 Back pain is a common side effect of a weak core.
 Building core strength will help bring balance to the front and back of your body.
 Sitting at a desk all day doesn’t help, either.
 Not engaging our core, can lead to things like compressed discs in our spine.

 Try my Fitness Pilates workout at home.
 ON SALE NOW $3.95

 The core muscles are very resistant to fatigue, which means you can train them everyday unlike the other muscles of your body.
-Choose five to eight different exercises that work the core in different directions, include flexion, side flexion, rotation and stabilization such as a plank.
+Choose five to eight different exercises that work the core in different directions, include flexion, side flexion, rotation and stabilisation such as a plank.
 You can do one to three sets of at least eight or more repetitions, or until you feel fatigue.
 The time should be about 10 minutes to 30 minutes.

 Try my Pilates workouts.
-Now available Click to download/
+Now available.
+Click to download

 Men tend to see results from training faster than women because they have higher levels of testosterone, and often, lower body fat.
 Age also plays a role.
 The bad news is the older you get the slower your metabolism and reaction to training.
 The good news is the key is to stick with your exercise program and core training to see long-term results.